Product

 GoodHire's background check platform makes it easy to order reports and review results.

-Employers need to stay compliant with applicable federal, state, or local fair hiring or ban-the-box laws when deciding whether or not to make a job offer.
+Employers must stay compliant with applicable federal, state, or local fair hiring or ban-the-box laws when deciding whether or not to make a job offer.
 If you are unsure of the laws that apply to your company, industry, or state, it is a good idea to seek legal counsel.
+Here are suggested next steps for a “failed” background check:

 Generally speaking, it is a good practice for an organization to have a formal background check policy in place.
-These screening guidelines typically outline what types of screenings may be used in your background checks, including criminal history, past employment and education verification, reference checks, motor vehicle records, and where permitted, credit history.
+These screening guidelines typically outline what types of screenings may be used in your background checks, including criminal history, motor vehicle records, employment and education verification, and where permitted, credit history.
 To create a consistent hiring process, it is important to adhere to your background check policy when reviewing background screening reports and considering candidates.

 Step 2: Send Pre-Adverse Action Notice